agshab/Laundromat/README.md

           Make your application asynchronous...

-          Add comments to your code explaining how you are using at least 2 of the solid principles
+          Query your database using a raw SQL query

           Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program